-You will see evidence of Cal State East Bay's commitment to health equity throughout your graduate program.
+You will see evidence of Cal State East Bay Nursing's commitment to these goals throughout your graduate program.
 You will have the opportunity to help us build a more inclusive and responsive nursing program as we work to apply principles of anti-racism in our baccalaureate and masters of nursing education and learning environments.
 You will learn principles of nursing education and leadership from faculty who are thought-leaders and researchers in social justice and health equity.
 You will be among a diverse, inclusive and engaging community of learners who will help you see problems-and solutions-from new, creative perspectives.
 Most importantly, you will graduate with the skills and experience that our communities need most to help us build an equitable, accessible, safe, and strong healthcare system that supports everyone's right to a healthy life.

-Graduate students do not take their educational journeys alone-the friends, family and people who support you are incredibly important and will help you through challenges.
-As you get to know your classmates you will form support networks and bonds that will help you to grow and stretch beyond your current professional limits.
-Before you know it, you will enthusiastically celebrate your graduation with this new group of colleagues and friends.
-Every single one of us in the Nursing Department is invested in your success, and I look forward to joining you on this journey!
+Graduate students do not take their educational journeys alone-the friends, family, coworkers and others who support you are incredibly important and will help you through challenges.
+As you get to know your professors and classmates you will form support networks and bonds that will help you to grow and stretch beyond your current professional limits.
+All of us in the Nursing Department- our staff, faculty, and administrators- are dedicated to and invested in your success, so let us know what you need to get the most from your MSN experience.
+Before you know it, you will be enthusiastically celebrating your graduation with this new group of colleagues and friends, and joining a strong network of Cal State East Bay Nursing Alumni.
+I look forward to being a part of your journey and to following the exciting career paths you will take!